tmikonen/quantitatively/_posts/2019-02-11-the-braintwist.md

 ---
 layout: post
 title: The BrainTwist
-subtitle: Does Braingeyser beat the Fireball?
+subtitle: Does Braingeyser beat Fireball?
-post_description: In the previous post we simulated the infamous Black Lotus & Timetwister combo deck that used Fireball as a game finisher.
+post_description: In the previous post we simulated the infamous Black Lotus & Timetwister combo deck that used Fireball as a finisher.
 In this post, we'll see if replacing the Fireball with Braingeyser can make the deck even better.
 bigimg: /img/twist_of_fire/geyser_twister_fireball.jpg
 tags: [Black Lotus, Timetwister, Limited Edition Alpha, 40 Card Alpha, Monte Carlo]
 ---

 ## Background

-The three decks that have often been mentioned as the most oppressing and powerful in the very early, wild days of Magic: the Gathering are the [Big Wheel, Twist of Fire, and BrainTwist](http://www.eternalcentral.com/tag/history-of-vintage/).
+The three decks that have often been mentioned as the most oppressing and powerful in the very early, wild days of Magic: the Gathering, are the [Big Wheel, Twist of Fire, and BrainTwist](http://www.eternalcentral.com/tag/history-of-vintage/).
 The first is based on the [Black Lotus](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=3) and [Wheel of Fortune](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=231) mana and draw engine, while the latter two replace the Wheel of Fortune with [Timetwister](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=132).
 In earlier posts on this blog, I have analyzed the [Wheel deck](../2019-01-15-the-lotus-and-the-wheel-part2) and the [Fireball](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=197) variant, the [Twist of Fire](../2019-0121-the-twist-of-fire).
 The analyses confirmed that both decks are indeed completely broken, reaching a ridiculous turn one win percentage of about 99 %, with the latter having a slightly higher win probability and also being much more robust with respect to the opponent's deck choice.

 [According to Stephen Menendian](http://www.vintagemagic.com/blog/old-school-magic-chapter-11-the-untold-history-of-combo-in-old-school/), the Timetwister deck that uses Fireball as the win condition later evolved into the BrainTwist deck.
-Here, the Fireball is replaced by the Braingeyser, a card that allows the caster to either draw cards or force the opponent to draw cards, the number depending on the amount on mana used to cast the spell.
+Here, the Fireball is replaced by [Braingeyser](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=98), a card that allows the caster to either draw cards or force the opponent to draw cards, the number depending on the amount on mana used to cast the spell.
 Contrary to the gigantic Fireball, which would reduce the opponent's life total to zero, the Braingeyser is used to deplete the opponent's deck.
 In Magic, this also leads to the opponent's loss as, according to the [rules](https://magic.wizards.com/en/articles/archive/original-magic-rulebook-2004-12-25), a player loses if he is unable to draw a card from his deck.
 In addition to presenting the win condition, the Braingeyser also functions as a draw engine.
 This will make it less likely that the deck stalls in the middle of the loop.
 However, the amount of mana required to cast the final, lethal spell, is also higher: 35 vs 21.[^1] Therefore it's not immediately obvious which one is the better choice, the Fireball or the Braingeyser.

 ## The simulation model